weaveworks/weave/docs/fastdp.md

 when deciding how to forward packets.
-When the Sleeve overlay is in use this information is conveyed directly within the encapsulation by including the names of the peers in question, a solution not accomodated directly by the vxlan wire format.
+When the Sleeve overlay is in use this information is conveyed directly within the encapsulation by including the names of the peers in question, a solution not accommodated directly by the vxlan wire format.
 Fortunately vxlan does have a twenty four bit segment ID field in the header we can use to encode this data - the challenge is to identify peers uniquely with a twelve bit identifier instead of the seventeen bytes used by Sleeve.